Kody-SAS/DataMobilize/README.md

 - Extra Mile to recognize additional efforts and innovations that enhance the app beyond basic requirements.
 - Hackathon requirements adherence to check if the app meets specific criteria for login, reporting, visualization and exploration, aligning with the event’s description.

+## Application procedure
+The application procedure is as follow
+### Initial Submission:
+- **Action**: Participants must complete a form expressing their interest, providing team details, and outlining their project idea.
+- **Information**: After submission, participants should join the telegram group of participants which will be the official communication channel with them during the event.
+To join the telegram group, each participant must open the telegram bot [DMParticipationBot](https://t.me/DMParticipationBot) and follow the instructions by providing his/her Github handle.
+If the Github handle is a valid participant handle, he/she will be invited to the group.
+### Project Submission:
+- **Action**: Following the group admission, participants will be welcomed, assisted during the hackathon and each they can submit their final project at their convenience before the hackathon deadline.
+- **Deadline** : The hackathon is open until November 17th, 2024, at 23:59 Cameroon time.

 ## Participation and planning
 To participate, the candidate shall submit an issue [here](https://github.com/Kody-SAS/DataMobilize/issues/new?assignees=&labels=Hackathon%2CCompetition%2CTech%2CRoad+Safety&projects=&template=participate.yml&title=Registration+for+DataMobilize+Hackathon), filling the form and providing the appropriate information.
 The hackathon follows the calendar:
 - October 10th , 2024 : Online opening of application to the hackathon.
 - November 17th, 2024 : Online closing of application to the hackathon.
 - November 22nd, 2024 : Online communication of the winning projects.
+- November 29nd, 2024 : In presence prize presentation to the winners (1st place) in Yaoundé, Cameroon.

 > Note: **Only** the main (master) branch of each project shall be reviewed.
 > **Any commit made to this branch (main branch) after the end of submissions shall disqualify the project**

+## Queries and contact information
+The following are important information about receiving support and staying up to date :
+- **Contact**: For any questions or clarifications, participants can reach out to the hackathon organizers at contact@kodytech.net with local.actions.cm@gmail.com in cc.
+- **Notifications**: Participants will receive notifications about their application status and any important updates via the telegram bot DMParticipationBot or by email.
+Participants should ensure they provide a valid email address and contact details during registration.
+- **Information**: All relevant information, including updates and guidelines, will be shared through the Data Mobilize project official communication channels.
+For the latest updates, visit and follow  DataMobilize on Linkedin , DataMobilize on Facebook,  Kody on Linkedin and Kody on Facebook.
+- **Support**: If you encounter any issues or need assistance, please reach out at contact@kodytech.net with  local.actions.cm@gmail.com in cc or alternatively for urgent issues call + (237) 676 761 902.